Chart Color Schemes

 South Lake - Cockburn Central has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

 Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 26 projects likely impacting the region.
-Notable projects include Glen Iris Local Shopping Centre (Glen Iris Estate), Stockland Bull Creek Shopping Centre upgrade, Aboriginal Cultural and Visitors Centre Bibra Lake, and Cockburn Central Station upgrade.
-The following list details those most relevant.
+AreaSearch has identified 30 projects likely impacting the area.
+Notable ones are Glen Iris Local Shopping Centre (Glen Iris Estate), Stockland Bull Creek Shopping Centre upgrade, Aboriginal Cultural and Visitors Centre Bibra Lake, and Cockburn Central Station upgrade.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.